Take Your Seat Banner

 1. Secure

-This is what is said to be the gold standard of connection.
-I prefer to call this style ‘balanced’.
+This is the gold-star, grown-up, well-balanced standard of connection.
 People with secure attachment are comfortable being close yet independent.
-They can depend on others and be dependable in return.
+They are happy to depend on others and be depended on.

-They assume good intentions, recover quickly from conflict, and don’t interpret space or silence as rejection.
-Their early caregivers were usually responsive and consistent, creating a sense of “hooray, the world is safe, and so am I.”
+They assume that people’s intentions are generally good, and they move on quickly from arguments and conflict.
+They don’t freak out about silence or space, or interpret it as rejection.
+Their early caregivers were usually responsive and consistent, producing a sense of “the world is safe, and so am I.”

 2. Anxious (or preoccupied)

-Their early experiences may have been inconsistent; love sometimes arrived, sometimes didn’t, so they learned to stay alert, scanning for cues that the connection might slip away.
+Early experiences may have been inconsistent; love and caregivers’ moods swung unpredictably.
+They learned to stay alert for signs the connection might slip away.

-Anxious attachment can bring passion, empathy, and loyalty, but also exhaustion for everyone if it’s driven by fear.
+Anxious attachment can bring passion, empathy, and loyalty, but it can also exhaust everyone if driven by fear.
 (I feel so seen…)

 3. Avoidant (or dismissive)

-In childhood, care might have been practical (or even non-existent) but almost always emotionally distant, so closeness feels risky, even suffocating.
+In childhood, care may have been practical, non-existent, or emotionally distant.
+As adults, getting close feels risky, even suffocating.

 4. Disorganised (or fearful-avoidant)

 It mixes the push-pull of both anxious and avoidant.
-People with this style often want connection but fear it at the same time.
+People with this style often want connection but are terrified of it at the same time.

-As adults, it can show up as intensity followed by retreat, or closeness followed by self-sabotage.
-It’s rarely intentional, just protective instinct clashing with longing.
-Arghhh.
-Confusing.
-(Sorry)
+For adults, it can look like intensity followed by retreat, or closeness followed by self-sabotage.
+It’s rarely intentional, just instinct clashing with desire.

 Real-life patterns